craigfrancis/php-is-literal-rfc/readme.md

 Developers should not escape anything themselves; they should use parameterised queries, and/or well-tested libraries.

-These libraries require some strings to only come from the developer; but because it's [easy to incorrectly include user values](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/mistakes.php?ts=4), Injection Vulnerabilities are still introduced by the thousands of developers using these libraries incorrectly.
+These libraries require certain sensitive strings to only come from the developer; but because it's [easy to incorrectly include user values](https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/mistakes.php?ts=4), Injection Vulnerabilities are still introduced by the thousands of developers using these libraries incorrectly.
 You will notice the linked examples are based on examples found in the Libraries' official documentation, they still "work", and are typically shorter/easier than doing it correctly (I've found many of them on live websites, and it's why I'm here).
 A simple Query Builder example being:

 ```php
 $qb->select('u')